eresturo/scanadf2docspell/Readme.md

+# scanadf2docspell

-This Script scan from ADF, preprocess and upload do Docspell.
+This script scans from the ADF (Automatic Document Feeder), preprocesses it and uploads it to Docspell.

 ![Overview](overview.png)

-# Prerequisites
+## Prerequisites

 * A running [Docspell](https://github.com/eikek/docspell) instance.
 * Any Linux distro (tested on Ubuntu 20.04)